FLIGHT CENTRE TRAVEL GROUP LIMITED

 The board has also established a directorship policy for its subsidiaries that has exposed more staff of both sexes to director roles and responsibilities.
 Under this policy, the relevant executive general manager (EGM) is appointed a director and receives valuable training and experience.

-The board is evaluated annually based on its performance during the financial year.
+The board is evaluated annually based on its performance during the financial year and was evaluated during the 2015/2016 financial year.

 Senior executive evaluation